axelcarapinha/ProxyLinks/README.md

 # ProxyLinks
-Simple bash script to use a server as a proxy.
+Bash script to use a server as a proxy.